 9) None of the reputable food storage manufactures produce survival food buckets or totes.
 The food storage industry leaders like Mountain House and Rainy Day Foods know what we know - for long term food storage, you need real food, in sufficient variety, quantities (servings sizes), calories and amounts to endure real food emegencies.
 These companies have DECADES of experience in food storage and know what works - and what doesn't.

 10) Real Food will weigh a LOT more then what you find in survival buckets or totes.
 Even when dehydrated, real food supplies weigh a lot more.
 The actual volume of food is also significantly higher, and so are the calories, serving sizes and number of servings per container.
-This is why nobody offers free shipping with real food, the weights are substantially higher then what you receive in a survival bucket or tote, because there is a LOT more food you're receiving.
-There are NO SHORTCUTS when it comes to survival supplies and proper food storage.
+This is why nobody offers free shipping with real food, the actual food weights are substantially higher then what you receive in a survival bucket or tote, because there is a LOT more food you're receiving.
+There are NO SHORTCUTS when it comes to survival supplies and proper food storage and nutrition.
 If you want to stay healthy, eat right and have a sufficient food supply, do it right the first time and stop wasting money on phony "quick fix" scams.

 We highly recommend to buy what you eat.
 Are you eating out of a survival bucket now?
 Of course not.
 Nobody is.
 Don't drastically limit yourself to what you aren't familiar with.
 Eat regular food from your food storage.
 We do - every day.
 The foods we carry can be eaten every single day.
 They are familiar, common and will last.
 It's real food - for every day use or emergencies, with a nearly endless variety of choices.